Middlebury College: 20th century

 The college's centennial in 1900 began a century of physical expansion beyond the three buildings of Old Stone Row.
 York and Sawyer designed the Egbert Starr Library (1900), a Beaux-Arts edifice later expanded and renamed the Axinn Center, and Warner Hall (1901).
 Growth in enrollment and the endowment led to continued expansion westward.
 McCullough Hall (1912) and Voter Hall (1913) featured gymnasium and laboratories, respectively, adopting Georgian Revival styling while confirming the campus standard of grey Vermont limestone, granite, and marble.

+In 1914 and subsequent decades, Middlebury College offered courses in eugenics in fields such as pedagogy, biology, and sociology.
+The college had "extensive involvement in the eugenics movement."
+The year-long, mandatory "Orientating Course for Freshmen" in 1925 included the subject "Eugenics" and explained that in the previous year this had been taught in this class as "What Has Civilization to Expect from Eugenics."
+The 1930 Fourth Annual Report of the Eugenics Survey of Vermont noted that Middlebury College President Paul Moody was Chairman of the Committee that supervised the Survey.
+Middlebury biology supervisor, professor A.E.
+Lambert lectured outside the college on the "Science of Modern Welfare," based on "heredity and eugenics."
+Middlebury biology professor Owen Wesley Mills was a member of the Second International Congress of Eugenics.

 The national fraternity Kappa Delta Rho was founded in Painter Hall on May 17, 1905.
 Middlebury College abolished fraternities in the early 1990s, but the organization continued on campus in the less ritualized form of a social house.
 Due to a policy at the school against single-sex organizations, the house was forced to coeducate during the same period as well.
 The German Language School, founded in 1915 under the supervision of then-President John Martin Thomas, began the tradition of the Middlebury College Language Schools.
-These Schools, which take place on the Middlebury campus during the summer, enroll about 1,350 students in the Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Portuguese, Russian, and Spanish Language Schools.
+These Schools, which take place on campus during the summer, enroll about 1,350 students in the Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Portuguese, Russian, and Spanish Language Schools.